Thomas E. Dewey: Federal prosecutor

-Dewey first served as a federal prosecutor, then started a lucrative private practice on Wall Street; however, he left his practice for an appointment as special prosecutor to look into corruption in New York City—with the official title of Chief Assistant U.S. Attorney for the Southern District of New York.
-It was in this role that he first achieved headlines in the early 1930s, when he prosecuted bootlegger Waxey Gordon.
+Dewey first served as a federal prosecutor, then started a private practice on Wall Street.
+He left his practice for an appointment as special prosecutor to look into corruption in New York City with the title of Chief Assistant U.S. Attorney for the Southern District of New York.
+It was in this role that he first achieved headlines in the early 1930s when he prosecuted bootlegger Waxey Gordon.

-Dewey had used his excellent recall of details of crimes to trip up witnesses as a federal prosecutor; as a state prosecutor, he used telephone taps (which were perfectly legal at the time per Olmstead v.
-United States of 1928) to gather evidence, with the ultimate goal of bringing down entire criminal organizations.
+Dewey had used his recall of details of crimes to trip up witnesses as a federal prosecutor; as a state prosecutor, he used telephone taps (which were legal at the time per Olmstead v.
+United States, 1928) to gather evidence, with the goal of bringing down entire criminal organizations.
 On that account, Dewey successfully lobbied for an overhaul in New York's criminal procedure law, which at that time required separate trials for each count of an indictment.
 Dewey's thoroughness and attention to detail became legendary; for one case he and his staff sifted "through 100,000 telephone slips to convict a Prohibition-era bootlegger."